SamuelVGH/cse210.1/README.md

 # cse210.1
-i made it to connect with git
+i made it to connect with git . jklfj. afklasfjd.